Jan Bechyně: Career

 He worked in natural history museums in Munich and at the Museum of Natural Sciences in Brussels before moving to Los Angeles and later South America, where he researched in Brazil, San Salvador, and Peru before gaining a professorial post at the University of Maracay in Venezuela.

 Bechyně was the first to propose combating the Colorado potato beetle with pests in Europe.

 His wife, Bohumila Špringlová, shared his interest in entomology and continued to represent Jan at entomological conferences after his death.

-Beetle Clinidium bechyneorum is named for Jan and B. Bechyne, noting that their "fine series of Clinidium have made the Rhysodine fauna of Venezuela the best known of any South American country."
+The beetle species Clinidium bechyneorum is named for Jan and B. Bechyne, noting that their "fine series of Clinidium have made the Rhysodine fauna of Venezuela the best known of any South American country."